chr26195/chr26195.github.io/index.md

 <!-- ## Biography -->

 Hi, this is Chenxiao.
 I am a currently a research intern at [Amazon Web Services](https://www.amazonaws.cn/en/ailab/) working with [David Wipf](http://www.davidwipf.com/).
-Prior to this, I completed my M.S. at [Shanghai Jiao Tong University](https://en.sjtu.edu.cn) under the supervision of [Junchi Yan](https://thinklab.sjtu.edu.cn).
-I also earned my B.S. degree from Shanghai Jiao Tong University.
+Prior to this, I completed my M.S. at [Shanghai Jiao Tong University](https://en.sjtu.edu.cn) in 2024, under the supervision of [Junchi Yan](https://thinklab.sjtu.edu.cn).
+I also earned my B.S. degree from Shanghai Jiao Tong University in 2021.

 I am interested in theoretical foundations behind sparks of artificial general intelligence and developing principles for accelerating this process.